 The Space Marines are humanity’s finest warriors, a perfect blending of wrought flesh and Dark Age technology.
 Each Marine is an awe inspiring sight to behold, standing near eight feet tall encased in Power Armour, they are living colossi.
 Their badge of office is their armour, a technological marvel formed from thick Ceraform plates bonded to an tough exoskeleton, and motivated by strength augmenting artificial muscles.
 All orchestrated by an advanced artificial brain known as a machine spirit; the ghost of the machine, acting in unity with the Marine’s mind.
 A Marine without armour is as strong as a bull through sheer body mass, and further enhanced by his armour he goes beyond superhuman and can lift a fully loaded cart over their head! (think off the classic Superman picture with the car.)
 A Marine is strong enough to lift a modern day SUV and throw it aside!

 Marines are well trained in the Arts of Mars*.
 They utilise a wide variety off weaponry in their practice, from mono-molecular blades in knife wrestling to Plasma Cannon as anchor man in formation drills.
-Even the use of their bare armour as a weapon is incorporated into their Chapter’s unarmed combat styles, relentlessly drilled and practiced in sparing.
+Even the use of their bare armour as a weapon is incorporated into their Chapter’s unarmed combat styles, relentlessly drilled and practised through sparing.
 All Marines are experts in their weapons and the weapons of all Imperial forces.
 Out of all the weapons available to the most elite of the elite, the Marine almost exclusively used the Bolter.
 With good reason.

 - The ‘Arts of Mars’ is a literal translation of ‘martial arts’.
 The word ‘martial’ (arc Martialis) derives from the ancient Roman god of war.
 In a 40K sense it also refers the the fact the using technology and knowledge in combat falls under the sphere of the Adeptus Mechanicus, and their seat of power is Mars.
 The Adeptus Mechanicus even retain close combat techniques and combat styles in their data sanctuaries and electro-grafts (notable in jacked up death cult assassins etc.).
 Mars is still the ‘god of war’ in the 41st millennium.